HDash/cowin-slot-finder/README.md

 ```

 # Contribution
 Feel free to pull requests.
-Share your feedback and suggestions.
+Share your feedback, suggestions and bugs. :)

 # Scopes of Developments
 - GUI Application